bitpoke/mysql-operator/docs/cluster-recurrent-backups.md

 In the [Backups](./backups.md) section we take backups on demand.
 However, a cluster can be configured to take recurrent backups.
 Also, a cluster can be initialized from an existing backup.

-To be able to store backups, the secret defined under `backupBucketSecretName` must contain the credentials needed to access the storage provider(e.g GCS, AWS, etc.)
+To be able to store backups, the secret defined under `backupSecretName` must contain the credentials needed to access the storage provider(e.g GCS, AWS, etc.)

 ### Setup recurrent backups for MySQL cluster